psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 This is where Geometric Deep Learning models like Graph Neural Networks (GNNs) come into play.
 They accurately model data which lie in non-Euclidean manifolds.
 Therefore, recent studies have been focusing on developing graph-based Twitter Bot detection methods.
 They have proved to be very promising at addressing the challenges facing Twitter Bot detection and are exhibiting state-of-the-art performance.
 These methods interpret users as nodes and follow relationships as edges to leverage graph mining techniques such as relational graph convolutional networks (RGCN) for graph-based bot detection.

-GNNs are neural network architectures that directly operate on graph structures and therefore allow node level, edge level, and graph level prediction tasks.
+GNNs are neural network architectures that directly operate on graph structures and therefore allow node, edge, and graph level prediction tasks.
 While many different GNN architectures exist, the simplest GNNs use the “message passing neural network” framework.
 In a simple sense, a geometric graph consists of nodes, edges, and some connectivity information, which can be cast as a GNN with the corresponding node features, edge features, and connectivity information in the form of adjacency matrix.
 This [blog post's illustration](https://distill.pub/2021/gnn-intro/) shows how GNNs work:

-1. A simple GNN uses a separate Neural Network to operate on each of the embeddings on each component (node, edge) of the graph to get back a learned embedding in the next GNN layer.
+1. A simple GNN uses a separate neural network to operate on each of the embeddings on each component (node, edge) of the graph to get back a learned embedding in the next GNN layer.
 2. In the next step, all the information is pooled using an aggregation function which aggregates node and edge information connected to a particular node.
 3. This aggregated information is passed on to the forward layer via an activation function.